nbcommunication/PageimageSrcset/README.md

 Each set rule should be entered on a new line, in the format `{width}x{height} {inherentwidth}w|{resolution}x`.

-Not all arguments are required - you will probably find that specifing the width is sufficient for most cases.
+Not all arguments are required - you will probably find that specifying the width is sufficient for most cases.
 Here's a few examples of valid set rules and the sets they generate:

 Set Rule | Set Generated | Arguments Used
 --- | --- | ---